 - Keep it consistent.
 A brand name needs to stick.
 Use the same name for emails, letters or signatures.

 - Keep it real.
-Inventing a brand might sound fun, but using your real name will be much more effective.
+Inventing a brand might sound fun, but using your real name, as Sophie does, will be much more effective.
 On online services such as Skype (and on social media, if you're using it for job hunting purposes), it's worth using a real photo of yourself instead of an avatar.

 - Build on clean foundations.
-While social networks like LinkedIn and Twitter can help you get jobs, it might be smart to separate business and personal networks by using different accounts.
+While social networks including LinkedIn and Twitter can help you get jobs, it might be smart to separate business and personal networks by using different accounts.